reindertpelsma/WireguardP2P/README.md

 While this setup provides great performance and reliability when it works, it does not always guarantee a P2P connection from every kind of network.
 That is because NAT behavior is not strictly standardized and many implementations exist — many of which are classified by [STUN](https://en.wikipedia.org/wiki/STUN).

-Networks that block inbound connections with a stateful firewall tracking the whole connection tuple and have NAT are actually always port restricted NAT or symmetric NAT, because this applies to 99% of the cases, you can basically ignore the irrelevant legacy cases of 'full cone NAT' or 'restricted cone NAT'.
-Port restricted NAT is now just called 'normal NAT' as it keeps source ports consistent, and symmetric NAT is the nat that randomizes source ports, the only two distinct nats that matter.
-Some older networks do not have NAT at all and still assigns public IPv4s to clients directly, sometimes even to Wi-Fi clients, while still blocking inbound connections.
-This is classified as a symmetric firewall (which should not be confused with symmetric NAT) and is even more permissive/better than the port restricted NAT, P2P using this script very likely succeeds on these networks (its even tested).
+All modern networks have a stateful firewall that either blocks or allows inbound connections for wireguard.
+Networks with a stateful firewall that blocks inbound connections always fall in the category: restricted NAT, symmtric firewall or symmetric NAT, because this applies to 99% of the cases, you can basically ignore the other irrelevant legacy cases of 'full cone NAT' or 'restricted cone NAT' that allowed new connection states to be created by changing ports or IPs.

-If the user is behind symmetric NAT (i.e. the external source port is randomized for every different UDP connection state), then the published endpoint of the user will not match the endpoint the remote device needs, and the P2P will fail.
+If the user is behind symmetric NAT (i.e. the external source port is randomized for every different UDP connection state), then P2P will fail as the endpoint python registers does not match.
 It is not possible to establish P2P with symmetric NAT other than brute‑forcing ports, which is impractical.
-Symmetric NAT is relatively rare: most implementations will attempt to use the same external source port as chosen by the client (normal NAT), unless it conflicts with an existing state and then they may randomize due to port collision resolution (for example Linux's netfilter which many routers use under the hood).
-A few implementations always do port randomization by default (e.g. pfSense).

-Cellular networks have the highest chance to use symmetric NAT, enterprise networks have a moderate chance, while home networks have a very low chance.
-In the Netherlands symmetric NAT seems to be rare on cellular.
-To learn more, [read this paper](https://arxiv.org/pdf/2311.04658).

-The only extremely rare case where WebRTC P2P works and this project does not is if the targeted remote device (the client doesn't matter) is behind a NAT that does port randomization but is still a restricted port‑cone NAT (the randomized ports are not per connection).
-This is because the client hardcodes the WireGuard port of the remote device.

 Clients usually only fail to connect if they're behind true symmetric NAT.
 There is no restriction that the source port of the client should be the same as the one in the config, or that if a port is allocated inbound connections to that port should be allowed (like full‑cone NAT), only that it's consistent for both the UDP connection to the remote device and to the public server.
 This means that P2P works for clients up to port‑restricted NAT.
+There is however a restriction that the port the remote device selected remains the same on the public internet, but on most Normal nats this is the case.

 ## IPv6